Prototyping 101: the What, Why & How15. July 2022 2023-09-28 11:12

 Express our ideas or thoughts to others

 But not only will things become more evident to ourselves through prototyping.
-We can also share and discuss our thoughts with our fellow human beings much better through visual support than if we would express our thoughts just through spoken language.
+We can also share and discuss our thoughts with our fellow human beings much better through visual support than if we express our thoughts just through spoken language.

 Debating the visualisation of an idea often reveals different perceptions or views of the previously discussed topic.
 Without prototyping and consulting the matter, in the worst case, team members may start working in entirely different directions and mistakenly assume they all have the same goal.

 If we want to test assumptions relating to a solution’s usability, for instance, we need something that we can give potential users to try out (a prototype).
 Otherwise, we can’t evaluate usability.